 This Lime Caesar dressing recipe is fun and perfectly fresh!
-It’s way better than store-bought and can be made in a pinch with just a few ingredients.
+It’s way better than store-bought and is made in a pinch with just a few ingredients.
 Plus, our version has a tropical lime twist.

 Is there any salad that’s more versatile than a caesar salad?
 I absolutely adore a good caesar salad, and I feel it’s the perfect salad for any occasion.
 Cold soup weather and need a fresh salad?
 Caesar salad.
 Sitting on a humid beach smelling the sea and eating grilled shrimp?
 Caesar salad.
 It’s been raining too much and you need a cheer me up?
 Caesar salad.